LuMiHNate/LuMiHNate/README.md

 ### App Evaluation
 - **Story:** Meeting new people through music, and discovering new music through people.
 - **Market:** Spotify users are *our app*'s market.
-Ultilizing Spotify's API and the idea of the app itself, *Our app* has unlimited potential for scaling with multiple features.
+Utilizing Spotify's API and the idea of the app itself, *Our app* has unlimited potential for scaling with multiple features.
-- **Habit:** Essentially we will be building a niche social media combined with music sharing. *Our app* will be as addictive as other platforms with undoubetably a quite sizable userbase.
+- **Habit:** Essentially we will be building a niche social media combined with music sharing. *Our app* will be as addictive as other platforms with undoubtably a quite sizable user base.
 - **Scope:** Based on how far we can take this application, can also easily scale down the features with respect to our time restrictions.

  ## Product Spec